-The applicant responds to the search opinion by filing amended application documents according to Rule 137(2) (see C-II, 3.1) (where amended claims are filed before publication, see A-VI, 1.3, paragraph 2) and/or by filing his observations on the objections raised in the search opinion, either in addition to, or in place of, such amendments.
+The applicant responds to the search opinion by filing amended application documents according to Rule 137(2) (see C-II, 3.1) (where amended claims are filed before publication, see A-VI, 1.3, paragraph 3) and/or by filing his observations on the objections raised in the search opinion, either in addition to, or in place of, such amendments.
 Such amendments and/or observations will only be examined by the Examining Division if the application enters the examination stage.
-Likewise, telephone conversations and personal interviews can only take place after the application has entered the examination stage, with the exception of the cases indicated in B-VIII, 3.2, and 4.2.
-The examiner must not consent to these earlier.

-Procedural requests, such as a request for a personal interview or for oral proceedings, do not constitute a valid reply where these are made without comment on any of the objections raised in the search opinion.
-In cases where such a request is the only response to the search opinion on expiry of the applicable time limit, the application is deemed to be withdrawn according to Rule 70a(3).
+Procedural requests, such as a request for a personal interview or for oral proceedings, or a mere disapproval do not constitute a valid reply where these are made without comment on any of the objections raised in the search opinion.
+In cases where such a request or disapproval is the only response to the search opinion on expiry of the applicable time limit, the application is deemed to be withdrawn according to Rule 70a(3).
 The same applies for a request which, at this stage, cannot be considered (e.g. request according to the state of the file).